The 3rd Eye 2: Plot

-Trying to maintain her calm after Abel's death, Alia volunteers at an orphanage run by Mrs.Lakshmi and Mr.Fadli, a married couple.
-When she reaches the orphanage she is astonished to see that it is the same mansion that came in her visions of Mirah's necklace.
+Trying to maintain her calm after Abel's death, Alia volunteers at an orphanage run by Mrs. Lakshmi and Mr. Fadli, a married couple.
+When she reaches the orphanage she is astonished to see that it is the same mansion she saw in her visions of Mirah's necklace.
 She meets a teen Nadia who also has an opened third eye which means she can see ghosts both evil and good with her naked eye.
 She draws them to get them out of her head.
 Alia and Nadia bond and share each other's secrets.
 Nadia reminds Alia of her sister Abel which makes her even more close to her.
 They find out about a girl Darmah who Is locked inside one of the rooms in the mansion.
 She is a ghost in search of revenge.
 Alia and Abel unleash her which leads to a string of supernatural havoc at the house.
 They then communicate with her and find out she wants everyone to know the truth.
 Mrs.Laksmi reveals that Darmah is her niece and Mirah, her sister.
 They were found murdered at the same mansion a year ago.
-Visions seen by Nadia and Alia quickly confirm that Fadli was the one who murdered Mirah and her daughter Darmah who was also his biological daughter because he didn't want anyone to find out about his illegitimate daughter and affair with his wife's sister.
+Visions seen by Nadia and Alia quickly confirm that Fadli was the one who murdered Mirah and her daughter Darmah who was also his biological daughter because he did not want anyone to find out about his illegitimate daughter and affair with his wife's sister.
 He did this after Mirah was stubborn to tell everyone the truth.
-Later it is also revealed that Mr.Fadli was the one who killed Abel because he didnt want her to reveal his secrets to his wife- Mrs.Lakshmi.
+Later it is also revealed that Fadli was the one who killed Abel because he didn't want her to reveal his secrets to his wife- Mrs. Lakshmi.
 The child ghost Darmah shows this to Alia which makes her go mad at Fadli for killing her beloved sister.
 There is a scene where Abel appears from heaven and tells Alia to forgive Fadli since revenge is a negative emotion.
 She comes to her senses and forgives Fadli.
 Mirah in contrast has gone to heaven as she had left all her negative feelings behind.
 She begs her daughter to also forgive her father and come to heaven with her, but to no avail.
 Fadli is killed by Darmah who is in Alia's body.
 She (Darmah) goes to hell for her sins.
 Nadia who is in a wounded condition and thus dead, is brought back to life by Abel's touch.